-The obstruction typically occurs at the level of the terminal ileum (unlike the colonic obstruction caused by meconium plug syndrome) and may be diagnosed by prenatal ultrasonography.
+The obstruction typically occurs at the level of the terminal ileum (unlike the colonic obstruction caused by meconium plug syndrome) and may be diagnosed by prenatal ultrasound.
 Distal to the obstruction, the colon is narrow and empty or contains small amounts of desiccated meconium pellets.
 The relatively empty, small-caliber colon is called a microcolon and is secondary to disuse.

-1. Tobias J, Tillotson M, Maloney L, Fialkowski E: Meconium Ileus, Distal Intestinal Obstruction Syndrome, and Other Gastrointestinal Pathology in the Cystic Fibrosis Patient.
-Surg Clin North Am 102(5):873-882, 2022. doi: 10.1016/j.suc.2022.07.016
+1. Tobias J, Tillotson M, Maloney L, Fialkowski E. Meconium Ileus, Distal Intestinal Obstruction Syndrome, and Other Gastrointestinal Pathology in the Cystic Fibrosis Patient.
+Surg Clin North Am.
+2022;102(5):873-882. doi:10.1016/j.suc.2022.07.016

 Symptoms and Signs of Meconium Ileus